-Most importantly...
-NO property management is to be done by an agent for another party/owner without working under the Designated Broker of a firm.
+Most importantly...NO property management is to be done by an agent for another party/owner without working under the Designated Broker.
 You are not to be advertising, showing, filling out contracts or any aspect of renting property without your Firm's knowledge and consent even if you are not earning a commission!
+Any changes to the agreement with the client must be signed by the client and the Designated Broker.
+RCW 18.85 License law requires a license for: